listman-io/docs/README.md

  * Host name: `demo`
  * AppKey: `get it from subscription`

-Now we ready to create your first SharePoint Application (also known as Application Context or App) that will be used to authorize Listman.io console application or Windows service against your Sharepoint instance.
+Now we ready to create your first SharePoint Application (also known as Application Context or App-Only) that will be used to authorize Listman.io app against your Sharepoint Instance.

 ### How to Register Enterprise Version

-If you are a new user of Listman.io you could skip this section and circle back to it later after testing Listman.io app by using a Free Plan.
+If you are a new user of Listman.io you could skip this section and circle back to it later after trying Listman.io app by using a Free Plan.

-If you want to run archiving procedure on a full scale **without 100 records per month** limitation you have to subscribe to an Enterprise plan:
+If you want to run archiving procedure on a full scale **without 100 records per month limitation** you have to subscribe to an Enterprise plan:
 1. Go to [www.listman.io](https://www.listman.io)
 2. Sign In with your Microsoft Account email.
 After Sign In you'll redirected to your [Dashboard](https://www.listman.io/dashboard).
 Note your Microsoft Account email.
 You'll need it on the configuration step.
 3. Go to Billing details section and add details of your credit or debit card.
 4. Click **Update**.
 Make sure there is no errors once billing details are updated.
 5. You could always change your billing details in the future.
 Just type a new card details and click on **Update**.
 > **Note:** we never store your billing detail on our servers.
 All the billing information and payments processed by Stripe.
 3. Once billing details are added, go to Subscriptions section